mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

    happen only when BGP updates have completely same communities value specified in the community list.

+.. clicmd:: match community-limit (0-65535)

+   This command matches BGP updates that use community list, and with a community list count less or equal than the defined limit.
+Setting community-limit to 0 will only match BGP updates with no community.

 .. clicmd:: set community <none|COMMUNITY> additive

    This command sets the community value in BGP updates.
 If the attribute is